London Winter 2026-27

 Finding Their Voice: Speech-Language Therapy and Healthcare in England

-In the 1920s, London was the setting where King George VI famously worked to find his voice.
-Today, the city remains a global hub for the evolution of healthcare and speech-language services.
-This course takes you behind the scenes of the profession, moving beyond the textbook to explore how communication disorders are treated within a different national framework.
-You will meet with practicing therapists and advocates to discuss the realities of the field and visit the Royal College of Speech and Language Therapists to see where professional standards are set.
+In the 1920s, London was where King George VI famously worked to find his voice.
+Today, the city is a global hub for healthcare and speech-language services.
+In this course, you’ll go beyond textbooks to explore how communication disorders are treated in a different national context, meeting with practicing therapists and advocates and visiting the Royal College of Speech and Language Therapists to see where professional standards are set.
+Comparing the British National Health Service with the U.S. model, you’ll examine how different healthcare systems shape access to care and service delivery.
+Through these experiences, you’ll gain a professional perspective on speech-language pathology and a deeper understanding of how societies support the fundamental right to be heard.

 Instructor: